-According to an article from The Guardian, the turmeric latte was 2016’s drink of choice, causing a 56 percent increase in Google searches for the word “turmeric” from November 2015 to January 2016.
-The drink, often called a golden milk latte or golden latte because of ground turmeric’s distinct color, has continued to rise in popularity.
+According to The Guardian, turmeric lattes were 2016’s drink of choice, causing a 56 percent increase in Google searches for “turmeric” from November 2015 to January 2016.

 LET’S TALK ABOUT TURMERIC

-Tall turmeric plants, also called Indian saffron, grow in parts of Asia and Central America, and thanks to the biological properties of its active ingredient curcumin, turmeric has been used in Ayurvedic medicine to treat a variety of health conditions.
+Tall turmeric plants, also called Indian saffron, grow in parts of Asia and Central America.
+Because of the biological properties of its active ingredient, curcumin, turmeric is used in Ayurvedic medicine to treat a variety of health conditions.

 - 2 tablespoons of strong brewed coffee